DarynaKalinchuk/Seminar_Game/README.md

   - ⚡ God Mode
 - **Pausing** the game is an option.

-Before the game starts, the user is able to rerad the material from the lecture that would prepare him for the game test.
+Before the game starts, the user is able to read the material from the lecture that would prepare him for the game test.
 ## Scoring

 - **Score** = Number of questions answered